rui314/mold/docs/mold.md

   Do not link against shared libraries.

 * `--Bsymbolic`:
   When creating a shared library, make global symbols export-only (i.e. do not import the same symbol).
-As a result, references within a shared library is always resolved locally, negating symbol override at runtime.
+As a result, references within a shared library are always resolved locally, negating symbol override at runtime.
 See "Dynamic symbol resolution" for more information about symbol imports and exports.

 * `--Bsymbolic-functions`:
   This option has the same effect as `--Bsymbolic` but works only for function